waynr/tui48/README.md

 two tiles with like value are adjacent to one another.

-The object of the game is to produce a tile with a value of `2048`, but `tui48` will allow the player to continue as far as they can to produce higher values.
+The object of the game is to produce a tile with a value of `2048`, but `tui48` will allow the player to continue as far as they can to produce higher values -- `4096`, `8192`, etc.

 ### Controls